Educating the educators

 Chloe Smith

-Senior Chloe Smith is a staff writer for BluePrints Magazine.
+Senior Chloe Smith is a staff writer for Cedar BluePrints as well as the co-editor for the literary magazine, The Little Blue Book.
 Though she is uncertain of a career path, she is interested in psychology.
 Smith enjoys reading and music, and hopes to step out of her comfort zone this year.
 She loves meeting new people and branching out.

 Avatar photo